Organic Tamari Gluten-Free Soy Sauce

 Kumikake, which requires a great deal of physical strength and patience, is performed three to forty times daily for the first two weeks after the koji and salted water are mixed, then once every three days or so for the following two weeks.
 From the second month onwards, the process is only carried out frequently enough to prevent the surface of the mixture from drying out.
 With maturation well under way, it is at this point that nature is allowed to take over.

 The mixture is left to mature over two summers in the natural conditions of the storehouse, just as it has been for more than a century.
 During the long aging process, the enzymes from the koji and naturally occurring yeasts and bacteria that inhabit the building slowly break down the moromi, transforming the complex carbohydrates, proteins, and oils of the soybeans into sweet sugars and flavorful amino acids and fatty acids.
 The mature fermented moromi is then placed in cotton sacks and pressed under great force to extract its dark liquid, a mixture of tamari and crude soy oil.
 The oil, which rises to the surface, is removed.
 Then the tamari is finally ready for settling and bottling.
-The entire manufacturing process takes about eighteen months.
-No chemical preservatives are used.
+The entire manufacturing process takes about 18 months.